 The Slab Wall

-Soon, we saw the giant boulder landmark.
-Then we made our way up to the ramp alongside the continuous slab wall.
-Here we found more slide alder and thickets.
-So it took even more time to navigate our way.
+Later we saw the giant boulder feature.
+Then we made our way up the ramp alongside the continuous slab wall.
+Here we found more slide alder and thickets, and it took even more time to navigate.

-Slowly, we made our way up to the knob on the ridge.
-The feature marked the end of the long ramp.
-Later snow appeared at 4000’.
-There we saw days-old boot tracks going in the same direction.
+Slowly, we went up to the knob on the ridge that marked the south edge of the extensive ramp.
+Snow later showed up at 4000’, where we saw days-old boot tracks heading in the same direction.

 See more trip photos here.